navanathjadhav/MEANingful-App/README.md

 3. **Frontend Setup (Angular)**

-   - Open new terminal window and go to project directory
+   - Open a new terminal window and go to the project directory
    - Install dependencies:

    ```bash